Cord Cutting Guides, News, and Reviews

 Metadata is essentially data that refers to or informs other pieces of data.
 As such, it often contains seemingly innocuous information, so why the commotion over other collecting and studying it?
 While many websites only record the latest time you’ve accessed their content, some can actually keep a historical track record of your movements on their servers.
 This can even mean tracking your IP address, potentially identifying where you are logging in from in the process.
 In the wrong hands, this information could be used in a variety of potentially worrisome ways.

-This brand of cybercrime usually involves some form of deception, commonly in the form of a misleading email, text message, or other form of communication.
+This brand of cybercrime usually involves some form of deception, commonly in the form of a misleading email, text message, or another form of communication.
 For instance, you may receive a message from someone claiming to be a co-worker asking for a sensitive piece of information, or an email from a source claiming to represent a legitimate business (Facebook, Amazon, etc) asking for your password.
 It almost always includes an attractive incentive that sounds too good to be true, and yet, more than 80,000 users fall for it and take the bait each and every day.

 We all have an ever-increasingly library of passwords that we use to access the various online platforms we use day in and day out, and occasionally, a company slips up and this data is exposed.
 This can happen because of an honest mistake, or as the result of a targeted, multi-stage attack, and in either case, the victim count can (and often does) number in the millions.